 “If you want something you’ve never had, you must be willing to do something you’ve never done” -Thomas Jefferson

-Hopefully by now you have taken the steps in the budget article and identified your INCOME, MONTHLY NECESSARY EXPENSES, and DEBTS.
-If you missed it you can read it here, Budget Isn’t A Bad Word.
+Hopefully by now you have taken the steps in the budget article and identified your income, monthly expenses, and debts.
 You should have a good idea of where you are financially – as grim as it may seem.
 You may be in a place where it’s time to sell what you can to get out from under the crushing weight of your debt.
 Can you afford that car payment?
 How about the boat?
 Your level of financial insecurity will determine how drastic you need to get.
-Yard sales, Craigslist, Offer up, Ebay etc. are great ways to sell your stuff and bring in some much needed income.
+Yard sales, Craigslist, Offer up, Ebay etc. are great ways to sell your stuff and bring in some much-needed income.

 So as you can see, we put our money into our checking account and take out our monthly anticipated bills.
 After that, we attack our emergency savings.
 If your emergency savings isn’t fully funded, make minimum payments on all your debts until it is funded.
 After it is funded, we start on the debt.

 I am a visual person and I need aids to stay motivated.
 Right now, my wife and I are paying off our house.
 In order to see the progress, I put a glass jar in our kitchen and filled it with marbles.
 Each marble represents $1,000 towards the total amount left on our house.
 Each month as we pay down the principle, I take out the corresponding amount of marbles so I can physically see the debt going down.
 You can do similar visual aids for your debts to stay motivated.

 Some people use thermometers that they color and put on their fridge.
 Either way, find what works for you.
 Ultimately, you want to get to a point where your flow chart is not focused on debts because you have paid them off!
 Below is a similar chart that my wife and I now use.